Morris Lolar

-Morris Lolar (born February 18, 1970) is an American gridiron football coach and former player.
-He is the defensive backs coach for Montreal Alouettes of the Canadian Football League (CFL). the Lolar served as the head football coach at Bethel College in North Newton, Kansas from 2015 to 2017, compiling a record of 7–23.
+Morris Lolar (born December 18, 1970) is an American gridiron football coach and former player.
+He is the cornerbacks coach for Southeast Missouri State University, a position he has held since 2024.
+Lolar served as the head football coach at Bethel College in North Newton, Kansas from 2015 to 2017, compiling a record of 7–23.
+He was the head coach for the Wichita Wild of the Indoor Football League from 2011 to 2013.

 Lolar began his college football playing career at the University of Minnesota before transferring to Friends University in Wichita, Kansas.
 He played for all or part of five CFL seasons, first with the Edmonton Eskimos and then with the Winnipeg Blue Bombers.

+Lolar also coached for his alma mater Friends, Wichita Northwest High School, Wichita North High School, Texas A&M–Commerce, Wichita East High School, Northwest Mississippi Community College, Independence Community College, Defiance, the Montreal Alouettes of the Canadian Football League (CFL), Dodge City Community College, Mary Hardin–Baylor, and Missouri Valley.